Event highlights 2021

 March in Leipzig is all about reading.
 The Leipzig Book Fair and the reading festival "Leipzig liest" are the spring event of the book and media industry.
 Authors, readers and publishers come together to learn, exchange information and discover new things.

-Spring in Leipzig means a cappella time!
-For the 19th time, stars and newcomers are giving concerts in various venues throughout the city.
+Spring in Leipzig means it's a cappella time!
+Stars and newcomers perform in various venues throughout the city.
 Top vocal performances and exciting highlights can be experienced for a whole week.

 Leipzig Bach Festival (from 9 to 19 June 2022)

 In 2022, the Neue Bachgesellschaft (The New Bach Association), founded in 1900, will be the joint host of a unique Leipzig Bach Festival: in line with the festival theme »BACH – We Are Family«, more than 50 Bach choirs, societies, festivals and associations from 6 continents will be travelling to Leipzig to celebrate the composer in his principal place of work.
 In doing so, they will be continuing a tradition of the extensive Bach family of musicians, who in the 17th and 18th centuries met once a year to play music together.